directus/directus/docs/extensions/services/introduction.md

 ## Available Services

-Various services are available within Directus, such as `ItemsService`, `CollectionService`, `FilesService`, and others.
+Various services are available within Directus including `ItemsService`, `CollectionService`, `FilesService`.

 To get started to create endpoints with any service, extract it from `services`.